-Join Michael Sullivan for an in-depth discussion in this video Code-first development with the Entity Framework, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video Code-first development with the Entity Framework, part of Learning ASP.NET.

 …Now, take a look at how we can automatically generate a…database with tables, using a simple C# class in Entity Framework.…Because we've already defined a class for…the information we want to store, we can use…what's known as the first code approach, to…create the database based on the existing class.…The first thing we need to create.…Is a class that inherits from DbContext.…That's going to expose entities in the database…using public properties of a type called DbSet.…